danieljake/Audio-Manipulation/README.md

 # Audio Manipulation Program
 An audio manipulation program written in C++ using catch.hpp for testing

-To build:
+1) To build:
 Run **make** in root project folder

 For testing with catch.hpp:
 Run **make test** in root project folder

+2) Sample audio files have been provided in **sample_inpu.zipt**.
+These should be used for the program's invocation as described below:

-Arguments and program invocation:
+3) Arguments and program invocation:

 **samp -r sampleRateInHz -b bitCount -c noChannels [-o outFileName ] [<ops>] soundFile1 [soundFile2] Description**